Bryan-DiCarlo/Bryan-DiCarlo.github.io/_posts/2019-04-30-quick_note_on_matplotlib_subplots.markdown

 This will produce four subplots side by side.
 Hope that helps.
 This was useful for me to have it broken down this way when I was first getting started.
-There is much more Matplotlib is capable and further refinements to this method you can make.
+There is much more that Matplotlib is capable of and further refinements to this method you can make.
 This is just scratching the surface.
 I encourage you to visit the documentation page linked above.